Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 The Coordinator encapsulates a part of the application.
 A Coordinator knows nothing of its parent Coordinator, but it can start its child Coordinators.

-Similar to how UIViewControllers manage UIViews, Coordinators can manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &mdash; to a __*Coordinator layer.*__
+Similar to how UIViewControllers manage UIViews, Coordinators can manage UIViewControllers taking all of the driving logic (navigation) out of view controllers and moving it up one level &mdash; to a __*Coordinator layer.*__

 ![example](assets/coordinator_diagram.png)